Simple definitions for overcomplicated terms.

 Email: Forwarding newsletters or sharing links in private threads.

-SMS & DMs: Text messages and direct messages on platforms like LinkedIn or X (Twitter).
+SMS & DMs: Text messages and direct messages on Instagram or LinkedIn.

 Dark Social vs. Dark Posts